Benefits of Blood Donation Side Effects Advantages

 What are the health benefits of Blood Donation?

-Your selfless act of donating blood can impact your health.
+Your selfless act of donating blood can have a positive impact on your health.
 The many benefits of blood donation on your health include:

 1. Improving and lowering the risk of heart diseases